 – The Appalachian Trail Conservancy helps maintain the Appalachian Trail over its length and is a clearinghouse of information about the trail

-– AMC’s White Mountain Guide, also available online, contains information about AT hikes in the White Mountains.
+– AMC’s White Mountain Guide contains information about AT hikes in the White Mountains.

 – Read “10 Great Appalachian Trail Hikes with Kids” on AMC’s Great Kids, Great Outdoors.